Last updated on

 Weekdays

 Days of the week are a great example of simple enumerations.
-So, which day is tomorrow? let’s implement a function to find out.
+So, which day is tomorrow?
+Let’s implement a function to find out.

 The enum representing weekdays is defined as follows: